lixus3d/Smally/README.md

 ======

-Small(y) and basic Php MVC framework for quick prototyping Smally rely on PHP 5.3+ (with short_tag) behind an Apache server with mod_rewrite or Nginx.
+Small(y) and basic Php MVC framework for quick prototyping

+Smally rely on PHP 5.3+ (with short_tag) behind an Apache server with mod_rewrite or Nginx.
+You can also use it in CLI mode.